NysB/nosql-challenge/README.md

 ## Content

 In this repository, you will find:
-- Resources folder:
+- Resources folder: containing the JSON file with the data for this assignment;
-- xxx
+- NoSQL_setup_starter.ipynb file: containing the code for the first two parts of the assignment;
-- xxx
+- NoSQL_analysis_starter.ipynb file: containing the code for the last part of the assignment.